-Second-hand Smoke in Multi-Unit Dwellings: Literature Review
+Second-Hand Smoke in Multi-Unit Dwellings: Literature Review

-These summaries, along with NSRA commentary, are meant to provide brief descriptions and analysis of some of the key peer-reviewed studies that have a bearing on the issue of second-hand smoke in multi-unit dwellings.
+These summaries, along with NSRA commentary, are meant to provide brief descriptions and analysis of some of the key peer-reviewed studies that have a bearing on the issue of second-hand smoke (SHS) in multi-unit dwellings (MUDs).
+The review is divided into 3 categories: no-smoking policies; air transfer and exposure to SHS; and third-hand smoke (THS).
+The articles in each category are listed in reverse chronological order.
 It is strongly recommended that anyone interested in citing these studies for their own use read the articles directly and not rely solely on our interpretation of them.